Censorship in the Czech Republic

 Censorship in the Czech Republic had been highly active until 17 November 1989 and the fall of Communism in the former Czechoslovakia.
 Czech Republic was ranked as the 13th most free country in the World Press Freedom Index in 2014.

 Overview

 Censorship in the Czech Republic was most prevalent during the Nazi era and communist governance.
 These regimes enforced a strict system of censorship to ensure that the dissemination of messages to the masses aligned with political objectives.
 However, the ‘Velvet Revolution’ in 1989 sparked a shift to democracy, where public discourse was freed from state control, signalling the end of censorship restrictions in the Czech Republic.

 Censorship during the Nazi Era/World War II

-Censorship restrictions in the Czech Republic were most prevalent during the German occupation of Czechoslovakia between 1938-1945.
+Censorship restrictions in the Czech Republic were most prevalent during the German occupation of Czechoslovakia between 1938 and 1945.
 During this time, Czech civilians experienced Nazi indoctrination exercised through mass media, where messages distributed reinforced obedience to the ‘Fuhrer’.
 Censorship was institutionalised in 1938, where the Nazi occupation of the Czech Republic meant that the army and the Gestapo assumed authority to censor all media.